 Go GoLite

-Arbitrary number of return values YES NO
+Arbitrary number of return values NO

-Named return values YES NO
+Named return values NO

-Optional body NO
+Optional body YES NO

-Unnamed input parameters YES NO
+Unnamed input parameters NO

 Optional comma after the last parameter NO

 Variadic input parameters NO

 In GoLite, we have two ways of specifying input parameters that we'll call long form and short form.
-In the long form, the input parameters are a list of id+type pair.
-In the short form, multiple consecutive parameters of the same type can be accumulated in a list.
+In the long form, the input parameter name is accompanied with a type.
+In the short form, we can list multiple consecutive parameter names followed by the type that all these identifiers should have.

 '''

 // Long form, one id with one type

 func f(a int, b int, c string, d int) {

 return

 }

 // Short form, many ids with one type

 func f(a, b int, c string, d int) string {

 return c

 }

-http://golang.org/ref/spec#Function_declarations

 '''

+• http://golang.org/ref/spec#Function_declarations